Grass jelly: Indonesia

-Usually, the process of making Indonesian green grass jelly doesn't require a cooking or heating process.
+Usually, the process of making Indonesian green grass jelly does not require a cooking or heating process.
 Mixing leaf extract and water with the addition of a period of waiting time for coagulation at mild room temperature is enough.

 Indonesian green grass jelly has a distinct flavor compared to black grass jelly.
 It is absent of smoky flavor, almost no bitter taste, and has a mild leafy flavor.
 Due to its plain neutral flavor, it is usually consumed with sugar water, syrup, coconut milk, and ice.

 Malaysia, Singapore and Brunei

 Plain grass jelly is mixed in various kinds of desserts, such as ais kacang and cendol.
 It is also mixed with cold soy milk and served as a refreshing drink/dessert, a drink known as Michael Jackson in South-East Asia (a reference to Michael Jackson's changing skin color and/or the song "Black or White").

 Various combinations of grass jelly with rose flavoured syrup added to milk (bandung) are called "bandung cincau" or "bancau" for short.
 There is also shaved ice with grass jelly toppings.
 It can be green or brown.